Learn about exercises to do after breast reconstruction using muscles from your back.

 From 6 to 8 weeks after the operation you should be at, or almost at, full range of movement and able to do light housework.
 You can start to lift slightly heavier things but continue to avoid heavy weights.
 You can also start to increase the amount of exercise you do.
 For example, you can start to increase the distance you walk and increase the pace.

-If you swim, you can take this up again unless you are having treatments that make your skin sensitive, such as chemotherapy or biological therapy.
+If you swim, you can take this up again unless you are having treatments that make your skin sensitive, such as chemotherapy, targeted cancer drugs or radiotherapy.
 Try to stick to breast stroke at first.
 After 8 weeks you will be able to do front crawl, back stroke or the butterfly stroke (assuming you could do them before).

 You can also resume sexual activity.
 There are no restrictions on moving your arm.